Rigidity of GAP elements in contact

 Think about the case however where the deformation “e” I have mentioned before is big and cannot be ignored.

 Then vertical force V acts on a certain eccentricity causing additional moment, which makes the vertical deformation f.
 This additional deformation f creates a situation where horizontal load H causes an additional bending moment.
 Both effects are nonlinear and will increase incrementally until the deformation stabilizes or the structure fails.

 The above approaches are significantly different.
 Usually, you will use nonlinear calculations for problems that are not described in codes (or are described very conservatively and nonlinear FEA allows for better design).
 In such a case the first approach won’t be possible.

 In a lot of situations, however, we are used to this “get rules from the code” approach, and we lose an important factor.
 Following this path, you will notice, that it doesn’t matter what values of H and V you will take… you will still get the internal forces in the end.
 Those on another hand will make it possible for you to calculate capacity.
-In such case, it may seem that capacity is “independent” of the load.
+In such a case, it may seem that capacity is “independent” of the load.

 This is however not true, as codes actually take the forces into account in the capacity design.
-You can see a good example in EN 1993-1-1 with equation 6.61 and 6.62.
+You can see a good example in EN 1993-1-1 with equations 6.61 and 6.62.
 In this approach, you can “combine” compression and bending in one “place”.
-Note however that factors changing the values of the moment (kyy, kyz etc.), actually depend on the normal force!
+Note however that factors changing the values of the moment (kyy, kyz, etc.), actually depend on the normal force!
 It is easy to miss this since software usually does the calculations for us!

 We are getting to the bottom of it.
 Let’s start with how things aren’t: